amyzhw/associationMiner/tools/readme.md

-This version is compiled and run on ubutun (digital ocean)
+This version is compiled and run on ubuntu (digital ocean)

 MGIZA++ is for word alignment of parallel corpus.